 - 1. For Medicaid members enrolled in the PMHP, UMIC Plans, or HOME, SUD residential treatment must be provided through the member's plan.
-These programs are not reimbursed through FFS Medicaid for PMHP, UMIC Plan, or HOME enrollees. - 2.
-For Medicaid members not enrolled in the PMHP, UMIC Plans, or HOME, programs are reimbursed through FFS Medicaid. - 3.
+DMHF does not reimburse programs on a FFS basis for PMHP, UMIC Plan, or HOME enrollees. - 2.
+For Medicaid members not enrolled in the PMHP, UMIC Plans, or HOME, DMHF reimburses programs on a FFS basis. - 3.
 Residential treatment is limited to Medically Necessary Services for documented SUD diagnoses for Medicaid members age 12 and older. - 4.
 When children accompany their parents who are receiving treatment in the program, the children are not eligible for reimbursement under this service unless they qualify for their own SUD residential treatment under #3 above.
 Otherwise, programs may report the individual rehabilitative services provided to the children if they have their own diagnoses, and must report the services in accordance with Chapters 2-2 through 2-12 of this manual. - 5.
 Programs are reimbursed on a per diem bundled payment basis using the applicable procedure code specified in the 'Procedure Codes and Unit of Service' section below.
 All services included in Chapters 2-2- through 2-12 of this manual, and case management services covered in the Utah Medicaid Provider Manual for Targeted Case Management for Individuals with Serious Mental Illness, are included in the per diem bundled payment rate.
-Programs may not separately report the services that are included in the per diem bundled payment. - 6.
+Programs may not report these services under any other procedure codes. - 6.
 Services not included in the per diem bundled payment rate are drug-administered codes (e.g., J codes). - 7.
-Programs may only report the per diem bundled service codes for dates when at least one service is provided to the Medicaid member, either a rehabilitative service in accordance with Chapters 2-2 through 2-12 of this manual, or a case management service in accordance with the Utah Medicaid Provider Manual for Targeted Case Management for Individuals with Serious Mental Illness.
+Programs may only report the per diem bundled service codes for dates when at least one service is provided to the Medicaid member, either a rehabilitative service in accordance with Chapters 2-2 through 2-12 of this manual, or a case management service in accordance with the Utah Medicaid

+Provider Manual for Targeted Case Management for Individuals with Serious Mental Illness.
 This includes hospital admission and discharge dates; however, per diem reimbursement is not available for any other dates of service while the Medicaid member is an inpatient of a hospital.

-8. If due to COVID-19 the program quarantines a Medicaid member in a different location, the program may report these dates of service as long as the member continues to receive therapeutic services covered under the bundled procedure code (H0018 or H2036).
+8. If due to COVID-19 the program quarantines a Medicaid member in a different location, the program may bill for these dates of service as long as the member continues to receive therapeutic services covered under the bundled procedure code (H0018 or H2036).